Nergy101/blog/routes/blogs/pocketbase-and-angular.md

 });
 ```

+Of course, for this to work, you need to create a collection named `posts` in the PocketBase instance with the fields `title`, `content`, and `author`.
+The `id`, `created`, `updated` fields are created automatically in every collection.

 The SDK makes it incredibly simple to handle authentication, CRUD operations, and real-time updates with just a few lines of code.

 ## Typed PocketBase Angular Service

-While building [Tovedem](https://tovedem.nergy.space) I wrapped the SDK in an Angular `PocketbaseService` that leans heavily on generics.
-Every helper (`create`, `update`, `getAll`, `getPage`, …) accepts a `T` type parameter, so TypeScript keeps the rest of my code perfectly aligned with the domain models—assuming those models mirror the PocketBase collections (or at least a subset of them).
+While building [Tovedem](https://tovedem.nergy.space) I wrapped [the SDK](#basic-javascript-sdk-usage) in an Angular `PocketbaseService` that leans heavily on generics.
+Every helper (`create`, `update`, `getAll`, `getPage`, …) accepts a `T` type parameter, so TypeScript keeps the rest of my code perfectly aligned with the domain models, assuming those models mirror the PocketBase collections (or at least a subset of them).
 This buys us a few concrete wins:

-- The raw `RecordModel` gets replaced with our own strongly typed models, so returned data is instantly usable.
+- The raw `RecordModel` of PocketBase gets replaced with our own strongly typed models, so returned data is instantly usable and typed.
-- IntelliSense becomes effortless because every field is known up front.
+- IntelliSense becomes effortless because every field is now known up front.
-- Runtime surprises drop—mismatched fields or missing ids show up while coding, not in production.
+- Runtime surprises drop as mismatched fields show up while coding compile-time, not only during runtime or in production.
 - When the PocketBase schema changes, we update the corresponding interface once and the compiler flags every usage that needs attention.

 Here's the relevant slice of the service (truncated for brevity) showing how every CRUD helper is typed: